How to Build an RFP Response Template

 - Do create a visually pleasing and simple format — align the information on the page and ensure your reference information and company name are in an easy-to-read size and font.

 2. Cover Letter

-As a good rule of thumb, even when an RFP does not call for a Cover Letter or Letter of Transmittal, bids should always include one.
-As in applying for any new job for which you want to make a good impression, the same goes for a project that your company wants to make a good impression on to the potential client.
-Cover letters may be difficult to write at first, but after a few go’s they will become second nature.
+As a good rule of thumb, even when an RFP doesn’t call for a Cover Letter or Letter of Transmittal, bids should always include one.
+As in applying for any new job for which you want to make a good impression, the same goes for a project for which your company wants to make a good impression to the potential client.
+Cover letters may be difficult to write at first, but after a few go’s they’ll become second nature.
 The objectives are:

 - Thank the issuing company for the opportunity to bid on their project.